Redmagic

-Redmagic (styled as REDMAGIC) is a Chinese consumer electronics brand headquartered in Shenzhen, Guangdong, specializing in gaming smartphones and related accessories.
+Redmagic (styled as REDMAGIC, 红魔 (Hóngmó, Red demon)) is a Chinese consumer electronics brand headquartered in Shenzhen, Guangdong, specializing in gaming smartphones and related accessories.
 The brand was launched in 2018 as a sub-brand of Nubia Technology, itself an affiliate of ZTE Corporation.
 Redmagic focuses on developing gaming-oriented smartphones.
 The brand competes with other gaming phone brands, such as ROG Phone, Black Shark and Legion.
+Its operating system, branded as RedMagicOS, is closed source.
+REDMAGIC products do not have direct, official shipping to many countries worldwide, particularly in regions like South America, Africa, parts of Asia, and Oceania (including Australia).

 History

 Founding and early years (2018–2019)

 Redmagic was established in April 2018 by Nubia Technology to target the gaming smartphone market.
 Its first device, the Redmagic Phone, had a design with RGB lighting and an ergonomic build.